 They make these claims about how science supports what they’re stating about their products, but then you find out that it’s just a paid-for event they’ve invited people to that they’re really using as support.

 As always, leave your feedback about my post in the comments section below.
-Also, feel free to share your experiences with using this, or any other, moisturisers and/or your thoughts on how the beauty industry works, in the comments section below.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, feel free to share your experiences with using this, or any other, moisturisers and/or your thoughts on how the beauty industry works, in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.